GhostEsso/toDoList/README.md

 A Todo List app.

 Our application is a Todo List app that allows users to create, view, update, and delete tasks.
 Users can add tasks by entering a description and clicking the "Add" button.
-The task list is displayed, showing each task with a checkbox and options to edit or delete.
+The task interactive list is displayed, showing each task with a checkbox and options to edit or delete.

 ## 🛠 Built With <a name="built-with"></a>